You have decided you would enjoy owning your own campground weekend retreat.

 it.
 50A power should be on site or available at little cost.
 Both water and sewer service

-DSL is a plus and fast Internet access is becoming a necessity.
+or some sort of fast Internet access is becoming a necessity.
 Drive

 and park on hard surface.
 Park rules and regulations should prevent low quality, tacky

-There are of course exceptions because of location, etc. Even with a park that really
+There are, of course, exceptions because of location, etc. Even with a park that really

 doesnít measure up, a waterfront lot or one with lots of beautiful trees can be a good